Accenture/tldr/README.md

 - Migrate from Logspout to Docker logging via syslog
 - Create a separate network for the application containers
 - Better demo applications
+- Do not run with an insecure registry

 # Known issues